He was aware that he was still a child: Cultural references

-According to Dennis Redmond, in the episode "the significant clue" the geofront is not a human creation is given; the underground cavity of Nerv's future geofront is described as clearly artificial and left by "someone else".
+According to writer Dennis Redmond, in the episode "the significant clue" the geofront is not a human creation is given; the underground cavity of Nerv's future geofront is described as clearly artificial and left by "someone else".
 In the scene in which Fuyutsuki investigates the Second Impact, a screenshot depicting the underground cavity at the South Pole is depicted; the cavity is referred to as the White Moon and is analogous to the Black Moon under Hakone, Nerv's future geofront.
-According to the screenshot, it was "possibly created at time of Giant Impact".
+According to the screenshot, it was possibly created at the time of the Giant Impact.
 The Giant Impact, or First Impact, in the series is a collision between the Earth and a celestial body that would later form the Moon that occurred four billion years before the events of the series.
-In the video game Neon Genesis Evangelion 2, it is speified during the Giant Impact, the Black Moon, a vessel sent by a First Ancestral Race with Lilith inside, accidentally arrived on Earth and came into conflict with Earth's original inhabitants, Adam and its progeny.
+In the video game Neon Genesis Evangelion 2, it is specified that during the Giant Impact, the Black Moon, a vessel sent by a First Ancestral Race with Lilith inside, accidentally arrived on Earth and came into conflict with Earth's original inhabitants, Adam and its progeny.
 The scenario is a reference to the real giant impact theory, and Virginie Nebbia has linked it to the first Ultraman series, in which the eponymous hero and his enemy Bemular arrive on Earth aboard two orbs.
 Writer Patrick Drazen compared the First Impact scenario with the Shinto cosmology presented in the texts of the Kojiki and Nihon shoki and the Japanese myth on the origin of the world, according to which the cosmos was born from a primordial, chaotic, egg-like soup from which light and darkness were separated.
 The Spear of Longinus, on the other hand, has been compared with Ame-no-Nuboko (天沼矛), the spear of the two creator kamis Izanagi and Izanami; according to the myth, the two creator deities formed the first island of the Japanese archipelago with the spear.
 Drazen, noting the Black Moon is placed on the Izu Peninsula, also interpreted the mythopoiesis of the series as a cosmogony according to which all human life on Earth springs from Japan, or a hi-tech version of Kojiki.